OpenWork-NZ/mdwg/docs/_defs/DistributionInfo.md

 ## Recommendations

-Therefore - This package should contain at least the minimum information necessary to contact the party responsible for this distribution of the resource.
+Therefore - this package should contain at least the minimum information necessary to contact the party responsible for this distribution of the resource.
 We have identified three primary sub-elements to recommend:

 - *Distributor*
 - *Online resource*